 The Committee on Sustainability is dedicated to:

-- Promoting a culture of sustainability through the College community by engaging the powerful education, research and service traditions of the College;
+- Promoting a culture of sustainability through the university community by engaging the powerful education, research and service traditions of W&M;

 - Promoting sustainable practices that recognize the need to manage human interactions with ecosystems to minimize impacts of use, conserve the regenerative capacity of the natural environment, and promote its ecological integrity;